TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- test over 192.168.0.1
+- dont kick spectators during ranked
-- show enemy silhouettes in spectator
+- disable enemy highlight when dead
 - we'll have to update to the latest version of yojimbo at some point

 - optimize de_rambo